uit-hdl/chatbot-for-mental-health/prompts/mental-health/app_support.md

 # Knowledge and referral Requests
 You request information on relevant topics with a `knowledge request` using the syntax `¤:request_knowledge(<source>):¤`.
-Using similar syntax, you can also referr the user to other specialist assistants, e.g. `¤:redirect_to_assistant(sleep_assistant):¤`.
+Using similar syntax, you can also refer the user to other specialist assistants, e.g. `¤:redirect_to_assistant(sleep_assistant):¤`.
 If the requested knowledge - the `source` - exists, I will make it available to you by inserting it into the conversation.
 Sources contain information that